animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

 ## The Problem

 You've got an order flow: reserve stock, charge payment, create shipment.
-If any step fails, you need to undo the previous ones.
-That's the saga pattern.
+If any step fails, you undo the previous ones.
+Saga pattern.

+In real life those steps spread across buses, databases, and vendors that all fail in creatively annoying ways at 2 a.m., but this demo stays in one process so you can watch compensation without blaming the network.

-The hard part -- the part most tutorials skip -- is the compensation logic.
+The hard part (the part most tutorials skip) is the compensation logic.
 When a payment gateway times out, who releases the stock?
 Who refunds the charge?
 How do you keep that logic in one place instead of scattered across consumers?

 ## The Split: MassTransit + WorkflowForge